Life Cycle Assessment

 Consumers and governments are demanding higher attention to resource efficiency and social responsibility.
 Therefore, it can be very advantageous for businesses to measure and market the environmental impacts of their products and services.

 An LCA is a great tool for identifying “hot spots” for efficient investments along a supply chain.
-For instance, materials that are particularly impactful to the environment, or uses high amount of energy, can be clearly seen in the LCA results.
-This information is then use to select more efficient alternatives, resulting in direct or long-term cost savings.
+For instance, materials that are particularly impactful to the environment, or use a high amount of energy, can be clearly seen in the LCA results.
+This information is then used to select more efficient alternatives, resulting in direct or long-term cost savings.

 It is becoming more important to understand the life cycle impact of products and services in order to improve efficiencies and set impact reduction goals.
 LCA is a critical part of any sustainability strategy and supports a variety of calculations including: